mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

   and bin/admin directories.

 - mne_anonymize now has the
-  --his option to remove the HIS ID of the subject, see Section 11.4.7,
+  --his option to remove the HIS ID of the subject, see :ref:`CHDIJHIC`.

 - mne_check_surface now has
   the --bem and --id options to check surfaces from a BEM fif file.